-Helen Webster's experience and qualifications as a school teacher and her firsthand knowledge of the children's homes and school in India make her advice especially relevant to the operation of FWT.
+Helen Webster got married in July 2017 and from then on is know as Helen Midda.
+Her experience and qualifications as a school teacher and her first-hand knowledge of the children's homes and school in India make her advice especially relevant to the operation of FWT.

 Alistair Coomer has been on the board of trustees from the charity's inception and this long-term view, together with financial and managerial experience, are very beneficial to the governance of FWT.
-A recent visit (March 2015) to the children's homes has given him a first hand view of the operation of the charity.
-He visited many local businesses representing the charity and made valuable contacts.